 Albany Hill is a little island oasis in an urban area next to the east shore of the San Francisco Bay.
-Friends of Albany Hill is a decades-old citizens organization that has fought development on Albany Hill, raised funds for purchase of open space on the hill, educated the community about the biodiversity and historical and cultural significance of the hill, and held stewardship work parties to remove invasive plants and pick up trash.
+Friends of Albany Hill is a decades-old citizens organization that has fought development on Albany Hill, raised funds for purchase of open space on the hill, educated the community about the biodiversity and historical and cultural significance of the hill, and held stewardship work parties to remove invasive plants, pick up trash, and plant natives.

 We currently hold work parties the last Saturday of each month and walks at other times.
 Check our Facebook and Twitter pages for events or contact us at the email address in the footer of this page.
 Follow us on our Instagram page to view beautiful shots of the hill and the plants and animals living on it.